justv316/Terrifying_Encounters/README.md

 ----

 #### The Upgrade System
-* Using placed (Small) Shrines to Malacath, the player can pay a fee of gold to upgrade their items to improved versions of themselves.
+* Using placed Small Shrines to Malacath, the player can pay a fee of gold to upgrade their items to improved versions of themselves.
 	* These Shrines are located wherever blacksmiths are located.
 	* The Player selects from Inventory or Equipped items.
-	* (To do): Place more Shrines.
+	* To do: Place more Shrines.

 ----